CERT-Polska/mwdb-core/docs/whats-changed.rst

       - import { APIContext } from "@mwdb-web/commons/api/context";
       + import { APIContext } from "@mwdb-web/commons/api";

-   If you don't do that, you'll get an error: ``"Incorrect commons import 'api', only one level deep allowed"``

 4. ``@mwdb-web/commons/api`` no longer serves ``api`` as default export.
 Use named import instead.

     .. code-block:: diff